 License cost Free (Google account) Copilot license (~$30/mo) Free (M365 account)

-Services covered Gmail + 11 Google services Mail only 8+ M365 services
+Services covered Gmail + 11 Google services Mail only 200+ tools across M365

 Outlook has deeper enterprise integration.
 Entra ID auth, compliance policy enforcement, tenant-level controls, DLP rules — the enterprise security infrastructure around Outlook is more mature.
 If your organization already has Microsoft 365 Copilot licenses, the official server is the obvious choice.